Maug Islands: History

-Maug Islands were ceded by Spain to Germany through the German–Spanish Treaty (1899), together with the rest of the Mariana Islands (except Guam).
-The formalities of cession were carried on November 17, 1899, in Saipan, for all the Northern Mariana Islands.

-Following the sale of the Northern Marianas by Spain to the German Empire in 1899, the Maug islands were administered as part of German New Guinea.
-In 1903, the island was leased to a Japanese company, who hunted birds for feathers for export to Japan, and from there to Paris.
+In 1899, Spain sold the Maug Islands along with the rest of the Mariana Islands (except Guam, which the United States had seized from Spain in 1898) to the German Empire under the terms of the German–Spanish Treaty.
+The formalities of cession took place on November 17, 1899, on Saipan.
+Germany administered the islands as part of German New Guinea.
+In 1903, the Germans leased the Maug Islands to a Japanese company which hunted birds for feathers for export to Japan and from there to Paris.